It was probably somewhere around child No. 3 that I stopped caring. Jeans and pullover tops turned into my comfy daily uniform.

 Certain items tend to go on sale during specific months.
 Or, if you can hold out until the holiday shopping season, you can often find retailers that discount their entire stock by up to 50 percent.

 Even better than buying on sale is buying clearance items out of season.
 Summer clearance usually hits its peak around July as stores try to make way for fall fashions.
 October is when to look for the start of fall markdowns, while January can be prime time to pick up winter items.
 By April, many spring outfits will be moved to the clearance racks.

 Clearance pricing is often progressive.
-Stores may start by dropping the prices 20 or 30 percent and slowly increase the discount until it hits 70 percent or more.
-For the best selection, you’ll want to shop the clearance sales early, but if you’re not too particular or if you wear a less popular size that doesn’t sell as fast, wait until the end of the sale to save the most money.
+Stores may start by dropping the prices 20 or 30 percent and slowly increasing the discount until it hits 70 percent or more.
+For the best selection, you’ll want to shop the clearance sales early.
+But if you’re not too particular or if you wear a less popular size that doesn’t sell as fast, wait until the end of the sale to save the most money.

 4. Search for a coupon

-You can make your own sale by finding a coupon to buy regular-priced items or, even better, combine a coupon with a sale for double savings.
+You can make your own sale by finding a coupon to buy regular-priced items.
+Even better, combine a coupon with a sale for double savings.